Applying Business Impact Levels

 GOV006

+Assigning BILs helps you to design and implement security measures that are in line with your risks.
 The BIL scale ranges from 1 (low) to 6 (catastrophic) impacts.
 The higher the impact, the stronger your security measures must be.

 BILs give a consistent and structured approach to categorising security risks and impacts across government.
 This consistency makes information sharing between organisations more secure and provides a common understanding of the consequences of breached security.